metur100/Privacy-Policy-for-Emma-Logistics/README.md

 **Effective Date:** 01.01.2024.

-Your privacy is of paramount importance to us.
-Emma Logistics is committed to protecting your personal data and ensuring that your user experience is safe and transparent.
-This privacy policy explains how we collect, use, and safeguard your information.
+Emma Logistics values your privacy and is dedicated to protecting your personal data.
+This Privacy Policy explains how we collect, use, share, and protect your information, ensuring compliance with relevant data protection laws.

 ## Data We Collect

-We collect the following types of data:
+We collect the following types of information to provide and improve our services:

-- **Personal Information** – Name, surname, email address, phone number.
+### 1. Personal Information
+- **Name and Surname**
+- **Email Address**
+- **Phone Number**

+### 2. Vehicle and Cargo Information
+- **Vehicle Registration Details**
+- **Body Type**
+- **Cargo Type**

+### 3. Technical Data
+- **IP Address**
-- **Vehicle and Cargo Information** – Registration details, body type, cargo type.
+- **Device and Browser Information**
-- **Technical Data** – IP address, device data, cookies.
+- **Cookies and Tracking Technologies**

 ## How We Use Your Data

-Your data is used for:
+We process the collected data for the following purposes:

-- Providing Emma Logistics platform services.
+- **Platform Services** – To enable and manage Emma Logistics platform services.
-- Processing and managing offers and transports.
+- **Offer and Transport Management** – For processing and managing transport and cargo offers.
-- Communication and customer support.
+- **Communication and Support** – To provide customer support and respond to inquiries.
-- Improving our services.
+- **Improvements and Analytics** – To enhance and personalize user experience and improve platform performance.

-## Sharing Data
+## Sharing of Data

-We do not share your personal data with third parties except in the following cases:
+We do not sell your personal data.
+However, data may be shared in limited circumstances:

-- When necessary to fulfill contractual obligations.
+- **Contractual Obligations** – With logistics providers, drivers, or third parties to fulfill transport services.
-- When required by law.
+- **Legal Requirements** – When required by law or governmental request.
-- With your explicit consent.
+- **User Consent** – With your explicit permission for specific purposes.

+## Third-Party Services

+Emma Logistics may use third-party services (such as Google Maps, payment processors, etc.).
+These services operate under their own privacy policies.
+Please review their policies for more information.

 ## Your Rights

-You have the right to:
+As a user, you have the following rights concerning your data:

-- **Access** your data.
+- **Access** – Request access to your data.
-- **Correct** inaccurate data.
+- **Correction** – Request correction of inaccurate or incomplete data.
-- **Delete** data (right to be forgotten).
+- **Deletion** – Request deletion of your data (right to be forgotten).
-- **Restrict** processing.
-- **Data portability.**
+- **Restrict Processing** – Request to limit processing of your data.
+- **Data Portability** – Request a copy of your data in a machine-readable format.

-To exercise your rights, contact us at: **certidevelopment@gmail.com**
+To exercise your rights, contact us at: **certidevelopment@gmail.com**.
+We will respond within 30 days.

 ## Data Security

-We have implemented technical and organizational security measures to ensure the safety of your data.
+Emma Logistics employs technical and organizational measures to ensure the security of your data.
+This includes encryption, secure storage, and limited access to personal data.

-## Cookies
+## Cookies and Tracking Technologies

-We use cookies to enhance the app's functionality.
-You can manage cookies through your browser settings.
+Emma Logistics uses cookies to enhance user experience and analyze app usage.
+Users can manage cookie preferences through browser settings.
+Disabling cookies may affect app functionality.

+## Demo Account and Testing Information

+For app testing and compliance purposes, Emma Logistics provides the following demo account credentials for authorized reviewers:

+- **Username:** test@test.com
+- **Password:** 12345

+These credentials allow access to all app features required for review.

+## Children’s Privacy

+Emma Logistics does not knowingly collect personal data from children under the age of 13.
+If you believe that we have collected such data, contact us immediately for deletion.

 ## Changes to the Privacy Policy

-We reserve the right to amend this privacy policy.
-All changes will be published on our website.
+Emma Logistics reserves the right to update this Privacy Policy.
+Any changes will be posted on our website and app.
+Users will be notified of significant updates.

+**For questions or concerns regarding this Privacy Policy, contact us at:**
+**certidevelopment@gmail.com**

+Thank you for trusting Emma Logistics.